EnricoMBR/FABlin/README.md

 FABlin Firmware (-at fork)
 ==========================

+IMPORTANT: Compatibility is NOT guaranteed with machines different than the FABtotum Personal Fabricator.

 ### Version: 1.0.0095.1-at0.4 - 2016-08-13
 * GCode parser rewritten using tokens and a more robust line validation
+* Baudrate is back to 115200.
+250000 baud is a non-standard baudrate not handled by some GNU tools and third-party libraries used in the FAB-UI and, apart of that, brings negligible (if none) increase in performance.
 * Some code cleanup and optimization, in particular the TIMER1_ISR.
-The idea is to optimize (if possibile) the ISR which tends to be not fast enough to handle the acceleration/deceleration ramps on high steps per unit values.
+The idea is to optimize (if possibile) the ISR that drives the steppers which tends to be not fast enough to handle the acceleration/deceleration ramps on high steps per unit values.
 * Patches to implement some custom modifications to the machine (which doesn't break the compatibility with the official trunk by the way)

-IMPORTANT: Compatibility is NOT guaranteed with machines different than the FABtotum Personal Fabricator.

 ----------------------------------